Altadena, California

-Altadena (/ˌɑːltəˈdiːnə/AL-tə-DEE-nə) is an unincorporated area, and census-designated place in the San Gabriel Valley and the Verdugos regions of Los Angeles County, California.
+Altadena (/ˌɑːltəˈdiːnə/AL-tə-DEE-nə) is an unincorporated area and census-designated place in the San Gabriel Valley and the Verdugos regions of Los Angeles County, California.
 Directly north of Pasadena, it is located approximately 14 mi from Downtown Los Angeles.
 Its population was 42,846 at the 2020 census, up slightly from a 2010 figure of 42,777.
 In early 2025, the community was severely impacted by the Eaton Fire.

 History

 Etymology

 The name Altadena was coined by Byron O. Clark, who established Altadena Nursery in 1875.
-The name combines the Spanish alta, meaning 'upper,' with dena, a term he likely adapted from Pasadena, though its precise origin remains unclear.
+The name combines the Spanish alta, meaning "upper", with dena, a term he adapted from Pasadena.
 The area is adjacent to, but at a higher elevation than, Pasadena.

 Early history

 In the mid-1860s, Benjamin S. Eaton first developed water sources from the Arroyo Seco and Eaton Canyon to irrigate his vineyard near the edge of Eaton Canyon.
 This made possible the development of Altadena, Pasadena, and South Pasadena.
-He did the construction for B. D. Wilson and Dr. John Griffin, who jointly owned the Mexican land grant of Rancho San Pascual, about 14000 acre, that would be the future sites of these three communities.
-They hoped to develop and sell this land in a real estate plan called the San Pasqual Plantation.
+He did the construction for B. D. Wilson and Dr. John Griffin, who jointly owned the Mexican land grant of Rancho San Pascual, about 14000 acre, that would be the future sites of those three communities.
+They hoped to develop and sell the land in a real estate plan called the San Pasqual Plantation.
 Their efforts failed by 1870, despite Eaton's irrigation ditch that drew water from the site of present-day Jet Propulsion Laboratory (JPL) in the Arroyo Seco, because the land was relatively inaccessible and few believed crops could thrive that close to the mountains.

-Eaton tried to sell the land for the partners, and in late 1873 he helped broker a deal with Daniel Berry, who represented a group of investors from Indiana, to buy 4000 acre of the rancho.
-This included the land of present-day Altadena, but they developed a 2500 acre section further south as Pasadena.
+Eaton tried to sell the land for the partners, and in late 1873, he helped broker a deal with Daniel Berry, who represented a group of investors from Indiana, to buy 4000 acre of the rancho.
+That included the land of present-day Altadena, but they developed a 2500 acre section farther south as Pasadena.

 Byron O. Clark established a nursery in the foothills in 1875, which he named "Altadena Nursery", a name he coined from the Spanish alta meaning "upper" and dena from Pasadena.

 In 1880 or 1881, Capt.
 Frederick Woodbury, and his brother, John Woodbury of Marshalltown, Iowa, purchased 937 acre known as the Woodbury Ranch.
-The land remained primarily agricultural, though several Eastern millionaires built mansions along Mariposa Street, and a small community developed through the 1890s and into the next century.
+The land remained primarily agricultural, although several Eastern millionaires built mansions along Mariposa Street, and a small community developed through the 1890s and into the next century.